ZouCherif/Journey/Networking/CCNA/1_Interfaces & Cables.md

 #### Straight through Cable

-In UTP copper cables, pins 1 and 2 from a client, router, or firewall connect to pins 1 and 2 on a switch, and pins 3 and 6 connect to pins 3 and 6.
+In Straight through UTP copper cables, pins 1 and 2 from a client, router, or firewall connect to pins 1 and 2 on a switch, and pins 3 and 6 connect to pins 3 and 6.
 The client side uses pins 1 and 2 to send data, and the switch uses them to receive — and vice versa for pins 3 and 6 — which gives a full-duplex connection.

 ![Alt Text](./assets/Straight_through%20cable.png)